MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 The following fields in the manifest are automatically included in your store listing details and cannot be modified from the store listings page (described later in this article).
 Ensure they are filled out as you would like to see them on the store details page, prior to uploading your package to Partner Center.
 For an example of the code required for the manifest file, see the manifest file basics.

-* Name field in the manifest file as the display name on the store details page
+* Name field in the manifest file as the **display name** on the store details page

-* Description field in the manifest file as the short description on the store details page.
+* Description field in the manifest file as the **short description** on the store details page.
 Provide a short, catchy description to display at the top of the listing for your extension.
 When included, the short description specified in the extension manifest file is displayed in your store listing.
 If a short description is not included in the manifest file, the first few lines of Description is displayed.
 We recommend providing a brief description to avoid content repetition on your store list page.

-## Submit your extension to the Microsoft Edge add-ons catalog
+## Submit your extension to Microsoft Edge add-ons store

 To submit your extension to [Partner Center][MicrosoftPartnerCenter], use the following steps.